 Conclusion

 In conclusion, filing ITR for Capital Gains is essential for salaried individuals or business professionals to comply with the Income Tax Act of 1961 and avoid legal consequences.
-If you find the entire process hectic, don’t hesitate to take professional advice to correctly file your capital gains through ITR.
+If you find the entire process hectic, don’t hesitate to get professional advice to file your capital gains correctly through ITR.

-It is recommended to focus on tax planning at the beginning of the financial year rather than the end of the financial year, and if you can focus on financial planning that also includes tax planning, that will help you achieve your financial goals on time and live a peaceful financial life.
+It is recommended that you focus on tax planning at the beginning rather than the end of the financial year.
+A good way to do this is to focus on financial planning, which also includes tax planning.
+This will help you achieve your financial goals on time and live a peaceful financial life.

 Related Income Tax Articles